crate/croud/docs/commands/cloud-configurations.rst

 ``cloud-configurations get``
 ============================

     Get a single configuration value of CrateDB Cloud.
-Optionally it returns the org specific value.
+Optionally it returns the org or user specific value.

 .. argparse::
    :module: croud.__main__